shackle-rs/shackle/docs/src/compilation/hir/hir.md

 The actual HIR trees are kept separate from the source-mapping back to AST, which allows analysis queries to ignore the source-mapping (unless they are emitting diagnostics) and avoid unnecessary recomputation when source locations change.

-Lowering AST expressions is done by walking the AST and allocating the the HIR expressions bottom up.
+Lowering AST expressions is done by walking the AST and allocating the HIR expressions bottom up.
 We also apply some syntactic desugarings during this process.
 Patterns and types are also lowered in a similar way.

 As the HIR nodes are built up, a `SourceMap` containing the original AST nodes and the type of desugaring which occurred